Cucumber Health Benefits: More Reasons to Eat Your Veggies!

 At only 16 calories per cup, you can boost both the nutrient and hydration values by eating lots of cukes in season.

-Medicinal Value of Cucumbers
+The Medicinal Value of Cucumbers

 A large percentage of our modern drugs came initially from plants.
-It’s no wonder then that the cucumber has come under intense investigation in modern laboratories for its potential to prevent or treat a wide variety of illnesses.
+It’s no wonder that the cucumber has come under intense investigation in modern laboratories for its potential to prevent or treat a wide variety of illnesses.

-Researchers have discovered that the plant contains numerous bioactive phtyocompounds, variously described as anti-cancer, anti-inflammatory, antioxidant, antidiabetic, antibacterial, antifungal, pain-killing, wound-healing, and laxative.
+Researchers have discovered that the plant contains numerous bioactive phytocompounds, variously described as anti-cancer, anti-inflammatory, antioxidant, antidiabetic, antibacterial, antifungal, pain-killing, wound-healing, and laxative.
 Three classes of phytocompounds under study include cucurbitacins, lignans, and flavonoids (such as finestin).

 cucumber-health-benefits.jpg